This stuffed butternut squash recipe is a perfect addition to your holiday meal!

 'Tis the season!
 Oh yes, 'that time of the year' is finally here!
 And also yes, I'm absolutely no grinch - I've been loving this wonderful time of the year since I've been a little child, so today I'm bringing you this delicious Stuffed Butternut Squash Roast Recipe as an inspiration for your own festive meal!

 The inspiration for this recipe

-One of the things that excite me the most about Christmas is the seasonal food – besides wrapping Christmas presents, getting the Christmas spirit into the kitchen is one of my favourite activities in the advent time.
+One of the things that excite me the most about Christmas is the seasonal food - besides wrapping Christmas presents, getting the Christmas spirit into the kitchen is one of my favorite activities in advent time.

-Traditionally the dishes my family used to create around the holidays were anything else than vegan (growing up in a German household after all!), and the challenge to come up with new vegan dishes with a traditional twist, has been something that I’ve been loving over the past few years.
+Traditionally the dishes my German family used to create around the holidays were anything else than vegan, and creating vegan dishes with a traditional twist has been particularly exciting these past few years.